ronikobrosly/movie-project/Readme.md

 **OVERVIEW:**

-This is the start of an app that will list all of the movies playing in your neighborhood, next to their showtimes and online reviews.
+This is the start of an app that, with a single terminal command, will list all of the movies playing in your neighborhood, next to their showtimes and online reviews.

 For now, it scrapes movie time data and other movie metadata from data.tmsapi.com.